 One of the trends in dog breeding is a rising awareness of responsible breeding.
 Many breeders want to have accurate insights in order to breed healthy dogs with great characters.
 However, they are faced with many challenges, such as high inbreeding percentages.
 Many associations search for solutions to have less inbreeding and to share that information with their members.
 Is there a solution?
-Erik Reudink is managing director of ZooEasy.
-We asked Erik how software and apps can provide breeders with better insight.
+Erik Reudink is CEO of ZooEasy.
+We asked Erik how dog breeding software and apps can provide breeders with better insight.

 You need information to have a complete picture.
 Many breeders register the data of their dogs, such as bloodlines and health issues.
 The information of one breeder is useful, but you need a complete history to calculate an accurate inbreeding percentage.
 Many associations have collected that information over a number of years, sometimes even decades.
 Put that together in one database and you have a complete picture!

 One of our users is Madelien Atema of the Drentsche Partridge Dog Association, who also occasionally breeds a litter.
 She says, “The breeders make trial breeding pairs in ZooEasy.
 Relationship and health are important, but breeders also look at exhibition results and job results.
-With that knowledge, they decide which combination is best to improve the breed.”
+With that knowledge, they decide which breeding pair is best to improve the breed.”

 Associations share information in their databases with breeders to provide accurate and up-to-date information.
 The association sends the breeder an invitation to create an account.
 The breeder uses a password to login to their dog association’s database and search for dogs.
-This saves time, because breeders can login at anytime and anywhere to search for what they need.
+This saves time, because breeders can log in at any time and anywhere to search for what they need.
 There is no need to wait for the association to reply.
 Breeders only see the information they have access to, such as a list of dogs with pedigree numbers, names, gender, characteristics, health information, show results and inbreeding percentages.
 The database is live and online, so the breeder always has access to the newest information.

 Example of a pedigree certificate of the EAKC, Kenya